pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 It's realistic to expect that some people have apprehensions about adopting a new piece of software for online decision making.
 We recommend you spend time talking to people in your group to work through any concerns before you start.

-At this stage we also recommend you seek permission to facilitate your group or offer to start a discussion on facilitation and see what emerges.

 ## Start a group and have a look around. 👀

 It's important that you have a good understanding of how to use Loomio so you can assist others.